Broadacre cropping in Northern Australia newsletter Vol #2

 Developing an oilseed industry in Northern Australia

-This project identified a range of adapted oilseed crops suitable for commercial-scale production as part of a high-value component of a Northern Australia cropping system.
-Some of the crops trialled included sesame, soybeans, safflower, linseed, canola, mustards and nigella.
-The research team have delivered a trial compendium which provides a comprehensive overview and analysis of the project and the field trials.
+This project identified a range of adapted oilseed crops suitable for commercial-scale production as part of a high-value component of a cropping system in northern Australia.
+Crops trialled included sesame, soybeans, safflower, linseed, canola, mustards and nigella.
+The research team has delivered a trial compendium that provides a comprehensive overview and analysis of the project and its field trials.

 read more